sualeh/magnetictrackparser/README.md

 *Magnetic Track Parser* is a Java library that can parse magnetic track data from a bank issued credit card, such as might be returned from a USB magnetic card stripe reader.

+> The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about magnetic tracks and credit card numbers.

 All classes are immutable and thread-safe.
+All getter methods return non-null values.
 The standard `toString()` function formats data in a readable form.
 Validity is enforced by JUnit tests.

+Magnetic Track Parser depends on the [Credit Card Number](https://github.com/sualeh/credit_card_number) library.

 Java 6 or newer is required.
-Magnetic Track Parser depends on the [Credit Card Number](https://github.com/sualeh/credit_card_number) library.

-> The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about magnetic tracks and credit card numbers.
+This library deliberately supports Java 6, to make it usable in Android apps.

+Some resources consulted are:
-See the article on [Magnetic stripe card](http://en.wikipedia.org/wiki/Magnetic_stripe_card) on Wikipedia for information about the format of track data.
+* [Magnetic stripe card](http://en.wikipedia.org/wiki/Magnetic_stripe_card) on Wikipedia for information about the format of track data.

 ## Download